gregsholden/football_star_ranking_vs_income/README.md

 The goal of this project was to see if wealthier recruits (who are more likely to be able to afford private coaching and camps) tended to receive a disproportionate share of top rankings.
 If so, this could lead to more scholarship offers from prestigious college football programs, which in turn leads to a greater chance of receiving a lucrative NFL contract.

-The analysis uses average income by zip code as a proxy for wealth, and maps the income data to each player's hometown.  \
+The analysis uses average income by zip code as a proxy for wealth, and maps the income data to each player's hometown.

 ## Data Sources

-1. High school player data is sourced from the CollegeFootballData.com and covers the years 2011-2023: https://api.collegefootballdata.com/api/docs/?url=/api-docs.json
+1. High school player data is sourced from the CollegeFootballData.com website and covers the years 2011-2023: https://api.collegefootballdata.com/api/docs/?url=/api-docs.json

 2. Zip code information is taken from https://www.unitedstateszipcodes.org/zip-code-database/